 How much preparation is needed?

-You’ll have to pre-cut ingredients so that it fits in a chute measuring 2.25” x 1.25”, and based on experience that means cutting cucumber vertically into fours and cutting apple into eights.
+You’ll have to pre-cut ingredients so that it fits in a chute measuring 2.25” x 1.25”, and based on experience that means cutting cucumber vertically into fours and cutting an apple into eights.

 For fibrous greens like celery, you’ll need to chop them into small 1/8” to 1/4” to prevent clogging.

-Remember to always rotate ingredients you put in a vertical slow juicer like this one to maximize yield and minimize jamming and clogging which two of the most frequent complaints by consumers.
+Remember always to rotate ingredients you put in a vertical slow juicer like this one to maximize yield and minimize jamming and clogging which two of the most frequent complaints by consumers.

 How much juice can it extract?

-Based on tests, it did not yield as much as the slow star juicer but on the plus side, it didn’t get jammed as often as the slow star juicer that had a twin blade auger system.
+Based on tests, it did not yield as much as the slow star juicer, but on the plus side, it didn’t get jammed as often as the slow star juicer that had a twin blade auger system.